deckhouse/deckhouse/modules/300-prometheus/docs/internal/PROMETHEUS_TARGETS_DEVELOPMENT.md

 We strongly recommend configuring metric exporters so that only authenticated and authorized users can access them.

 For this, you can use the [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) Kubernetes proxy.
 It is written in Go and can authenticate the user with `TokenReview` or a client certificate.
 Authorization is performed using `SubjectAccessReview` according to the RBAC rules defined for the user.

-#### Below is an example of the Deployment of a secure exporter:
+#### Below is an example of the Deployment of a secure exporter

 ```yaml
 apiVersion: apps/v1
 kind: Deployment